IonPara/books-store-app-server/README.md

 Just Read is a book store app where the user can create an account, search for his/her favorite books, purchase a book and leave a review.
 The application allows for normal end-user access and admin access.
 An administrator can monitor and make changes to user's behaviour.

+The books data is pulled from [google books api](https://developers.google.com/books).

-The app is built using Express, React, and MongoDB (the MERN stack).<br>
+The app is built using MongoDB, Express, React, and Node.js (the MERN stack).<br>
-● It creates, reads, updates, and deletes (CRUD) information from MongoDB.<br>
+<pre>● It creates, reads, updates, and deletes (CRUD) information from MongoDB.</pre>

-● It authenticates users using JWT<br>
+<b>Here are some of the measures taken to ensure the security of this app:</b> <br>
+<pre>● The app authenticates users using JWT to safely transmit the information between client and server.
+● The API keys are saved as environment variables.</pre>

+:floppy_disk: The app was deployed on [render.com](render.com)
+ <pre>  Back-end and front-end separately to make the app safer and easier to debug.</pre>

 The goal of this project is to showcase the ability to build and deploy a full stack application.

 ### 🔣 <a id="languages">Technoloogies used </a>: